TarGz/julien.terraz.org/_posts/2016-07-01-playing-with-3D-printable-lego-typeface.markdown

   openscad -o output/${3}-${fontArray[${3}]}/CHAR/${array[i]}.stl -D debug_mode=false -D fontID=${3}  -D 'letter="'${array[i]}'"' bricks_gen.scad
 {% endhighlight %}

+> I now have a fully configurable bash script capable of generating a full set of chars

 ![Brickolage](/images/project/brickolage/09.jpg)

 ### USING EXISTING FONT-FACE

-This technic of generating brick from font inspired me to create some motivationnal posters, doors sign for my kids and message for the office.It was really fun but I wasn't really happy with the look of the chars.
-All the font I have tried the char weren't fiting well with the Lego logic.
+It was really fun but I wasn't really happy with the look of the chars.

 > The Long Shot